Pike-Dzurny/Snake-Game/README.md

 # Snake-Game
-##The code for the Snake game on my website!
+My code for the game on my website.
+I wanted to learn the basics of Javascript by making a fun game that I would enjoy to make.
+2/11/2017